 - Edited by Stephen Baxter, King's College London, UK, Catherine Karkov, Miami University, Ohio, USA, Janet Nelson, King's College London, UK, and David Pelteret, formerly King's College London, UK

-- Series : Studies in Early Medieval Britain
+- Series : Studies in Early Medieval Britain and Ireland

 Patrick Wormald was a brilliant interpreter of the Early Middle Ages, whose teaching, writings and generous friendship inspired a generation of historians and students of politics, law, language, literature and religion to focus their attention upon the world of the Anglo-Saxons and the Franks.
 Leading British, American and continental scholars – his colleagues, friends and pupils – here bear witness to his seminal influence by presenting a collection of studies devoted to the key themes that dominated his work: kingship; law and society; ethnic, religious, national and linguistic identities; the power of images, pictorial or poetic, in shaping political and religious institutions.